 Designing a Functional Assessment System

 Note to readers: I’m writing this blog serially for the purpose of describing the design of the 8 interacting systems of our Integrated Science Program for ages 13-20.
-While I hope that it is possible for readers to enjoy a post as a stand-alone piece, we have reached a point in the series where previous posts might prove helpful for background.
+It is possible for readers to enjoy a post as a stand-alone piece, but if you feel as though you want more context, previous posts might prove helpful.
 Each post is only 3 pages (see downloadable PDF) so I refrain from redundancy.

 Recrafting the Messages

 I chose the words for this post’s title carefully.
 I truly believe that 1) widespread conventional secondary assessment is not a product of intentional design; 2) cobbled-together reactions to grading policies, exam-based courses, and graduation requirements do not resemble anything functional; and 3) the processes, practices and loops experienced by teachers and students do not, and never have, comprised a real system.

 It has been quite invigorating to turn the tables on each of these elements and design a functional assessment system from scratch.

 The collection of structures and practices that most high school and university students experience as ‘assessment’ convey some pretty terrible messages about academic performance.